When creating a feature class, you must specify several feature class properties that define its structure.

 Resolution values are in the same units as the associated coordinate system.
 For example, if a spatial reference is using a projected coordinate system with units of meters, the resolution value is defined in meters.
-You should use a resolution value that is at least 10 times smaller than the tolerance value.
+Use a resolution value that is at least 10 times smaller than the tolerance value.

 The default (and recommended) resolution value is 0.0001 meters (1/10 mm) or its equivalent in map units.

-For unknown coordinate systems, or for m-values, you will have to set resolution values appropriate to the type of data without explicitly setting the unit of measure.
+For unknown coordinate systems, or for m-values, set resolution values appropriate to the type of data without explicitly setting the unit of measure.

 In file and enterprise geodatabases, you can specify configuration keywords when you create a table or feature class to fine-tune how data is stored.
 The configuration parameters are grouped together into one or more configuration keywords, one of which is the default configuration keyword, which specifies the default storage parameters.

 Choosing configuration keywords is not supported by personal geodatabases or databases.